schafeld/markdown-editor/README.md

 ### Acknowledgment

-So far this is mostly based on a tutorial by [Ankur Singhal](https://medium.com/@ankurr.singhal)
+So far this is mostly based on [tutorial code](https://github.com/ankurrsinghal/markdown-editor) by [Ankur Singhal](https://medium.com/@ankurr.singhal)

 ### Development